 Once home to a Greek people who established trade ties there beginning as far back as 1,300 BC, Cappadocia, located in modern-day Turkey, still has traces of the brilliant Byzantine-era culture created by the Greeks in Asia Minor, including churches and nearly-complete underground cities.

 The original populations of Cappadocia included the Hittites, whose Indo-European languages in some cases, such as the Phrygian, were closely related to Greek.
 However, due to the burgeoning Greek influence there, all the inhabitants of the area become entirely Greek-speaking by at least the late Roman period, during the 5th century AD.

-Today, almost nothing is left of the brilliant culture of the ancient Greeks and their later descendants, swept away by invading Turks and others, and finished off by the exchange of population that occurred as part of the Treaty of Lausanne in 1923.
+Today, almost nothing is left of the brilliant culture of the ancient Greeks and their later descendants, having been swept away by invading Turks and others and finished off by the exchange of population that occurred as part of the Treaty of Lausanne in 1923.

 Before Greeks and Greek culture arrived in Asia Minor, the area was controlled by the Hittites.
 Mycenaean Greeks set up trading posts along the west coast around 1300 BC and soon started colonizing the coasts, spreading Hellenic culture and language inland as they went.

 In the Hellenistic era, following the conquest of Anatolia by Alexander the Great, Greek settlers began arriving in the spectacular mountainous regions of Cappadocia.
 This Greek population movement of the 3rd and 2nd centuries BC solidified a Greek presence in Cappadocia.

 As a result, Greek became the lingua franca of the region’s natives.
 It would become the sole spoken language of the region’s inhabitants within three centuries and would remain so for the next one thousand years.